Frequently Asked Questions

 Where can we find your products?

-In addition to our online store on this site, you can find our products on Farm-to-Marketplace, a community-run virtual farmer's market.
+In addition to our online store on this site, our products are included in the menu of our online restaurant Señor Silog on DoorDash and Uber Eats as well as Farm-to-Marketplace, a community-run virtual farmer's market.

 How can I get involved?

-The easiest way to get involved is to volunteer for Vancouver Food Runners as a food rescue driver!
-Volunteers deliver surplus ingredients to us, drive the fully-cooked meals to six different non-profits in Vancouver.
+The easiest way to get involved is to volunteer for Vancouver Food Runners as a food rescue driver.
+Volunteers deliver surplus ingredients to us, and deliver fully-cooked meals to seven different non-profits in Vancouver.